jaggannadhan/OAuth-2.0/README.md

     * Your Consumer Key (Client ID) and Consumer Secret (Client Secret) will be displayed. <br/>

-## How to run this project?
-Well it't pretty basic
+## How to run this project? - Well it't pretty basic!
 1. Clone the project
 2. From the project's root
     ```
         make setup
-        // set-up the .env file
-        make run-local
     ```

-### .env file format
+3. Set-up the .env file
 ```
     GOOGLE_CLIENT_ID="<your_google_client_id>"
     GOOGLE_CLIENT_SECRET="<your_google_client_secret>"